 And it works with everything, for example: you can spend years reading about how to learn French.
 But it’s only the day you will practice for real by following a tailored French course that you will become fluent.

-Many people focus too much on theory and not enough on practice, causing procrastination and preventing them to achieve their goals.
+Many people focus too much on theory and not enough on practice, causing procrastination and preventing them from achieving their goals.

 In case you are talking with someone in this situation, you can help them by talking about this proverb and the blacksmith’s story.
 This is also a way to encourage failure, because only through that we can achieve greatness.